 Throat, empty swallowing agg.-2

-Alan, we don’t have a winner again!
-Will someone pleeeeeeeeeze read this month’s quiz and try to win our idiotic Prize?!
+Dr. B, we don’t have a winner this time.
+Will someone pleeeeeeeeeze read this month’s quiz and try to win our Prize?!